mathamphetamine/Renaissance_Stock_Ranking/docs/bloomberg_api_guide.md

 These metrics are saved to a separate file called `financial_metrics.csv` in your output directory.

-### Using Financial Metrics
+### Using Financial Metrics in Analysis

-You can use these financial metrics in your analysis to:
+You can use these financial metrics to enhance your stock analysis:

-1. **Filter Stocks**: For example, focus on stocks with high ROE and low PE ratios
-2. **Create Multi-factor Models**: Combine metrics with return data for more sophisticated analysis
-3. **Identify Value Stocks**: Look for stocks with low PE and PB ratios relative to their sector
-4. **Find Dividend Opportunities**: Focus on stocks with high dividend yields

-Example Python code to incorporate financial metrics in your analysis:

 ```python
 import pandas as pd